joakim/calendar/README.md

   - An intercalary quarter-day is day 0 of its quarter
   - An intercalary transition-day belongs to its year, not any of the year's divisions
 - The _naming_ of units may vary by language, locale or culture
-  - The names used here are only descriptive
 - The _formatting_ of dates should be standardized and the same for everyone
   - Day-of-octal (1-45) – Recommended for civil use
     - `[year]-[octal]-[octal-day]`